arturcarvalho/cr_srs/content/articles/multiple-assig/multiple-assig.md

 var a = (window.b = (window.c = 2))
 ```
 <br/>
-The right most pair is like an assignment when we forget to put the var keyword.
+The right most pair is like an assignment when you forget to put the var keyword.

 You can also think about `var a = b = 3` as